This post covers various issues that arise when an injured employee returns to work after a workers’ compensation accident.

 Temporary Partial Disability

-If you go back to work but making less than your average weekly wage before injured, the insurer must pay you temporary partial disability benefits.
+If you go back to work but you making less than your average weekly wage before injured, the insurer must pay you temporary partial disability benefits.
+That is more completely explained in this post.

 Return to Work is not Maximum Medical Improvement